skumar9876/state-space-abstraction-hierarchical-rl/README.md

 ![alt text](https://cdn-images-1.medium.com/max/1600/1*nbCSvWmyS_BUDz_WAJyKUw.gif)

 In order to discretize this state space, we collect 100 trajectories of the agent by spawning the agent in a random location on the hill in every episode and picking random actions until the episode terminates.
 These trajectories give us thousands of states which we then cluster using k-means clustering on the position and velocity.
-This clustering process is almost entirely unsupervised with the caveat that we cluster states which are goal states separately.
-Below is an example of the formed clusters.
+This clustering process is almost entirely unsupervised with the caveat that we cluster goal states into a separate cluster.
+Below is an example of the formed clusters when k=5.